Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Quantum work distribution

 The thermodynamic behavior of black holes suggests the existence of a possible microstate structure.
 Each time a black hole emits radiation quanta due to Hawking evaporation, it alters the count of its microstates.
 As the black hole approaches microscopic scales, possibly near the Planck scale, quantum corrections and spacetime fluctuations become dominant.
 These effects manifest in the geometry of the black hole and in the associated Bekenstein-Hawking thermodynamics, as demonstrated in the preceding discussion.
 In this context, classical thermodynamic potentials, such as entropy and free energy, are modified due to quantum corrections.
 These modifications have significant implications for the partition functions and the fluctuating microstates that model black hole evaporation.
 In this framework, quantum work serves as a valuable quantity, quantifying the relative probabilities of transitions in a quantum system in terms of its free energy.\footnote{Thus, the concept of quantum work has become a central tool in understanding quantum thermodynamics, a field grounded in non-equilibrium thermodynamic principles \cite{Fei:2020bjh,Wei:2017jvt,Salmilehto:2014xxa}.}

-Quantum work has been applied to study fluctuating black hole states using a stochastic approach based on Langevin and Fokker-Planck equations, as well as Jarzynski's equality \cite{Iso:2010tz,Iso:2011gb,Pourhassan:2021mhb,Soroushfar:2023acx,Pourhassan:2022sfk}.
+Quantum work has been applied to study fluctuating black hole states using a stochastic approach based on Langevin and Fokker-Planck equations, as well as Jarzynski equality \cite{Iso:2010tz,Iso:2011gb,Pourhassan:2021mhb,Soroushfar:2023acx,Pourhassan:2022sfk}.
 For macroscopic black holes, the fluctuations are negligible as the geometry is effectively classical.
 However, on microscopic scales, quantum corrections to entropy become significant, making quantum work a crucial factor in the thermodynamic description of the black hole.
-These quantum corrections manifest as exponential corrections to the black hole entropy.
-Consequently, our goal is to investigate the effect of non-perturbative exponential corrections on the quantum work of the black hole under study.
+More important of these quantum corrections are the ones that manifest as exponential (non-perturbative) contributions~\cite{Chatterjee:2020iuf}.
+Consequently, our goal here is to investigate the effect of non-perturbative corrections on the quantum work of the black hole.
 To do this, we first compute the Helmholtz free energy of the black hole.
 From Eq. \ref{frQ}, we can solve for $ M $ in terms of $ r_{+} $ to obtain

 This expression represents the internal energy of the black hole.
 Furthermore, we can rewrite the expression for temperature (Eq. \ref{temp1}), leaving out constant factors, as follows: